Exploring Kaiwharawhara Suburb: Wellington’s Key Industrial and Residential Hub

 Environmental and Ecological Challenges

-- Elevated heavy metals like lead and copper in water.
+• High levels of heavy metals like lead and copper in local water sources.

-Initiatives like Kia Mouriora te Kaiwharawhara Sanctuary to Sea aim to improve water quality and restore habitats, fostering a healthier environment for all.
+Community-led initiatives like Kia Mouriora te Kaiwharawhara aim to improve water quality and restore habitats, fostering a healthier environment for all residents.

 Infrastructure and Transportation Networks